 Migration of the Wom family to Ireland

 Some of the Wom family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Wom family to the New World and Oceana
+Migration of the Wom family

-began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
+The Welsh began to emigrate to North America in the late 1800s and early 1900s in search of land, work, and freedom.
 Those that arrived helped shape the industry, commerce, and the cultural heritage of both Canada and the United States.
 The records regarding immigration and passenger show a number of people bearing the name Wom: Thomas Wynne and his wife Catherine settled in Plymouth in 1620; the same year as the "Mayflower"; Ed Winn settled in North Carolina in 1701.